 The Friends and Family Test was fully reviewed between November 2013 and March 2014, after the first six months of data collection in the A&E and inpatient settings.

-The review drove a number of key decisions about how the FFT would operate as it was rolled out for implementation across further areas of the NHS.
+This work drove a number of key decisions about how the FFT would operate as it was rolled out for implementation across further areas of the NHS.
 It contained a number of recommendations designed to promote the effectiveness and value of the FFT for the NHS, and for the public.

 The review report was based on two main sources of evidence: